 I developed analytical techniques and technologies during my PhD which were developed into a successful commercial software package used in major pharmaceutical companies across the globe, transforming it from an academic project to the gold standard of high throughput data analysis.

 For more information on the research into cluster analysis in Chemistry, or details of the PolySNAP and dSNAP data analysis and visualisation software I developed and supported, please visit my old work website here, which also features a full list of the more than 20 peer-reviewed publications I contributed to.

-Thanks to my work at Glasgow, I’m an alumni of the prestigious 2008 NESTA Crucible Program, and have been involved in the ongoing DataMIX interdisciplinary project involving data analysis and presentation techniques.
-More about that can be see on the DataMIX project website.
+Thanks to my work at Glasgow, I’m an alumni of the prestigious 2008 NESTA Crucible Program, and have been involved in the subsequent DataMIX interdisciplinary project involving data analysis and presentation techniques.

 I am also co-editor of the Scottish Cinemas and Theatres website, a web resource dedicated to recording and archiving our historic cinema architectural heritage, and to act as a information resource for people interested in that often overlooked part of our social history.
 In addition, we host the Scottish Cinemas Database, an online resource of all of Scotland’s cinema buildings, from 1902 to the present day.
 This is fully searchable and constantly updated as new information becomes available.
 It currently contains information on over 1,100 cinemas.
 The Scottish Cinemas Website and Database can be found here.